 You can't help it if someone or something throws you for a loop.
 Everyone gets overwhelmed and frustrated.
-No matter how much you think you can control your feelings, no matter how well adjusted you think you are, no matter how well you like the 12 steps, every now and then something will happen that will upset you.
+No matter how much you think you can control your feelings, no matter how well adjusted you think you are, no matter how well you practice the 12 steps, every now and then something will happen that will upset you.
 The key is to not let that bird build a nest in your head.
 People, places, and things cannot control your emotions.
 They are just emotional triggers.
 Remember, you make yourself feel a certain way in response to the trigger.
 You can also quickly change how you respond.
-It's the bird that is causing you to want to use.
-If the problem causes resentment, pray for the person who you think is causing the resentment.
-Substitute resentment with empathy.
-Remember to ask God that His will be done, not yours.
-And most importantly, try to help someone who is new to recovery.
-By getting out of yourself and helping another, you will feel less lonely and you may recognize that your problem is not as bad as the other person's.
-You may gain perspective.
-Your attention will be re-focused.
-By doing what it takes to get the bird off your head, you will avoid procrastination.
-You will avoid finding yourself saying, "If I get drunk, I won't be able to think about it."
+By doing what it takes to get the bird off your head, you will avoid finding yourself saying, "If I get drunk, I won't be able to think about it."